White House drops Interior nominee after Murkowski objects

 Beaudreau’s appointment is widely seen as an attempt to win favor from Murkowski, a moderate who is one of the few Senate Republicans willing to side with Democrats on contentious issues.
 Murkowski voted to convict former President Donald Trump during his second impeachment trial, opposed Supreme Court Justice Brett Kavanaugh and helped shut down the Republican effort to repeal the Affordable Care Act.

-“Alaska’s prosperity is directly linked to decisions made by Interior,” Murkowski said.
+“Alaska’s prosperity is directly linked to decisions made by Interior,” Murkowski said in announcing her vote for Haaland earlier this month.

 Beaudreau is currently a lawyer in the Washington office of Latham & Watkins and a member of the firm’s Environment, Land & Resources Department.
-He took over the agency that oversees offshore oil and gas drilling in 2010, despite having no oil and gas industry experience.
+He took over the agency that oversees offshore oil and gas drilling a decade ago, despite having no oil and gas industry experience.

 He told E&E News in a 2013 interview that growing up in Alaska, where his family moved when he was a child, was crucial to his new role.